-This will take place on Tuesday 7 March 2023.
-Parents/carers will have an opportunity to meet with teachers and be provided with a presentation about the Course Choice process and there will be an opportunity to talk to the Senior Leadership Team afterwards.
+This will be taking place on Monday 7 March 2022.
+This evening will include a presentation about the Course Choice process and there will be an opportunity to talk to the Senior Leadership Team and Faculty Leaders afterwards.
+This can then be followed up with subject teachers at the subject consultation meetings which are taking place Tuesday 8 March - Thursday 10 March 2022.

-COMPLETING THE PATHWAY PREFERENCE FORM
+COMPLETING THE COURSE CHOICE FORM

-All the information you need is provided on the online form -Year 8 Curriculum Pathway Preference Form 2023
+All the information you need is provided on the online form - Year 8 Course Choice form 2022.
 Please read and follow the instructions carefully